British High Court rules in favor of U.S. extradition of Julian Assange

 Chelsea Manning, the Army private who shared secret diplomatic and military information with WikiLeaks in 2010, was released from prison under President Barack Obama but spent roughly a year in jail for refusing to testify before a grand jury investigating Assange.

-Under President Biden, the Department of Justice has continued to assure British courts that Assange can be put on trial in the United States despite his mental health issues.
+Under President Biden, the Justice Department has continued to assure British courts that Assange can be put on trial in the United States despite his mental health issues.

-If convicted, the U.S. government in October assured the British courts that Assange would not be sent to country’s highest-security prison or automatically placed in solitary confinement.
+If he were convicted, the U.S. government in October assured the British courts that Assange would not be sent to country’s highest-security prison or automatically placed in solitary confinement.
 He could seek to serve his sentence in his native Australia.

-The U.S. government also argued that a psychiatric evaluation that Assange was at high risk of suicide if extradited was flawed.
+The U.S. government also argued that a psychiatric evaluation finding Assange was at high risk of suicide if he were extradited was flawed.

 Assange’s defense attorneys said the U.S. assurances could not be trusted, especially given a Yahoo News report that members of the Trump administration discussed kidnapping Assange or having him assassinated.
-Even if they are not true, they said, the extradition itself could drive Assange to kill himself.
+Even if the report is not true, they said, the extradition could drive Assange to kill himself.

-By the time he was charged in the United States under seal in 2018, Assange had already spent six years living in Ecuador’s London embassy out of fear that he would be extradited to Sweden for a sexual assault investigation and ultimately to the United States.
-The Ecuadorean government expelled him in 2019, and he was promptly arrested by British authorities.
+By the time he was charged in the United States under seal in 2018, Assange had already spent six years living in Ecuador’s London Embassy out of fear that he would be extradited to Sweden for a sexual assault investigation and ultimately to the United States.
+The Ecuadoran government expelled him in 2019, and he was promptly arrested by British authorities.

-The Department of Justice began investigating Assange in 2010, but under President Barack Obama decided that any prosecution would create a dangerous precedent that could be used to go after news organizations.
-In their indictment against Assange, prosecutors took pains to distinguish him from traditional journalists, saying that he had encouraged illegal hacking and recording for personal reasons.
+The Justice Department began investigating Assange in 2010, but under Obama decided that any prosecution would create a dangerous precedent that could be used to go after news organizations.
+In their indictment of Assange, prosecutors took pains to distinguish him from traditional journalists, saying that he had encouraged illegal hacking and recording for personal reasons.

 Weiner reported from Washington.